Azure/azure-powershell/src/Resources/docs/Update-AzADServicePrincipalKeyCredentials.md

 ```

 ### -ObjectId
-The object ID of the service principal.
+The object ID for which to get service principal information.

 ```yaml
 Type: System.String